mint-ui/mint-loadmore/README.md

 ```
 Remember to set `bottom-all-loaded` to `true` after all data are loaded.
 And of course broadcast `onBottomLoaded` with `id`.

 You can customize the top and bottom DOM using an HTML template.
-For example, to customize the top DOM, you'll need to add a variable that syncs with `top-status` on `loadmore` tag, and then write your template with a `slot` attribute set to `top` and `class` set to `kebab-loadmore-top`. `top-status` has three possible values that indicates which status the component is at:
+For example, to customize the top DOM, you'll need to add a variable that syncs with `top-status` on `loadmore` tag, and then write your template with a `slot` attribute set to `top` and `class` set to `mint-loadmore-top`. `top-status` has three possible values that indicates which status the component is at:
 *  `pull` if the component is being pulled yet not ready to drop (top distance is within the distance threshold defined by `topDistance`)
 *  `drop` if the component is ready to drop
 *  `loading` if `topMethod` is running